 2. you were that kid in high school who was decent enough at Math and Science, involved in a coding club, did FIRST robotics, did HTML/CSS, AP CS and thought it was a fun enough time that you’d want to be a Computer Science major.

-Now, personally I was in the second categories, so naturally, I was initially disappointed at how much Math I really had to do in CS.
+Now, personally I was in the second category, so naturally, I was initially disappointed at how much Math I really had to do in CMU’s SCS program.
 Sure, you can call me naive for thinking CS would be doing programming homework all semester long with a bit of Math sprinkled on the side, but I think this is a very common reality for a lot of incoming freshman Computer Science majors.
 Ask yourself.
-Are you comfortable with doing both Math and Coding?
+Are you comfortable with doing both Math and Programming?
 If the answer is no because you despise Math as a subject.
-Well, then CMU CS probably won’t be for you.
+Well, then CMU SCS probably won’t be for you.

 Community – I don’t think after a year being here that I am involved enough in the community to give any overarching assessment about the community here or within SCS.
 Perhaps I never will be able to, but I suppose I can offer a few things that I’ve noticed.
 I think what I commented on last year about how students in Carnegie Mellon CS tended to value prestige less and as a result seemed more down to earth still generally holds true from my experiences this year.
 I’ve met some very humble people in my time here that I admire and have great respect for and these are the people I am glad I can surround myself with.